Elder Abuse and Dependent Adult Abuse

 Legal Issues for Reporters

-A mandated reporter who is required to report a suspected case of dependent adult abuse and who knowingly and willfully fails to do so is considered to have commited a crime and is subject to prosecution according to applicable state laws.
-Likewise, a mandated reporter who knowingly interferes with or fails to make a report can be held civilly liable in some states for damages proximately caused by such acts or failures to act.
+A mandated reporter who is required to report a suspected case of dependent adult abuse and who knowingly and willfully fails to do so is considered to have committed a crime and is subject to prosecution according to applicable state laws.
+Likewise, a mandated reporter who knowingly interferes with or fails to make a report can be held civilly liable in some states for damages proximately caused by such acts or failures to act (Akhbari, 2020).

 BARRIERS TO REPORTING

-- Feels as if they somehow deserve the abuse
+- Abused adult feels as if they somehow deserve the abuse

 - History of prior abuse

 - Fear of abandonment if the abuser goes to jail if abuse is reported